andrew/ultimate-awesome/README.md

 - [awesome-fintech](https://github.com/moov-io/awesome-fintech) - A curated collection of open source fintech libraries and resources.
 - [awesome-online-earning](https://github.com/onmyway133/awesome-online-earning) - 💰Ways to earn extra.
 - [Awesome-Mamba](https://github.com/pengzhangzhi/Awesome-Mamba) - Awesome list of papers that extend Mamba to various applications.
-- [awesome-ros-deliberation](https://github.com/ros-wg-delib/awesome-ros-deliberation) - A curated list of awesome tools and libraries for deliberation in ROS 2.
 - [awesome-temporal](https://github.com/temporalio/awesome-temporal) - A curated list of awesome Temporal libraries and resources.
+- [awesome-switch-homebrew](https://github.com/FeralAI/awesome-switch-homebrew) - A curated collection of awesome things related to Nintendo Switch hacking and homebrew.
 - [awesome-llm-attributions](https://github.com/HITsz-TMG/awesome-llm-attributions) - A Survey of Attributions for Large Language Models.
 - [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.